Most people experience grief when they lose someone important to them. It affects everyone differently. There's no right or wrong way to feel.

 It may be possible to do cultural or funeral rituals, such as washing, dressing, kissing, and holding the person's body, if you are wearing protective clothing and equipment.

-Changes have been made to funerals to help stop the spread of coronavirus.
+Changes have been made to funerals to help stop the spread of COVID-19.

 The government has advice about funerals, including: